GuyHarwood/CommandQuery/README.md

 Key Concepts
 ============

+Extensive use of decorators to apply...

-* Declarative Validation via decorator using DataAnnotations
+* Declarative Validation using DataAnnotations
-* Auditing via decorator
+* Auditing
-* Deadlock retry handler via decorator
+* Deadlock retry handler